tj-wells/coti-docker-method/README.md

 This command only needs be run once.
 You can check it has been created by running `docker network ls`.

+# 🏃 Running Your Node

+Now you're ready to run your node!
 To watch the logs of your node, you should run your node in the foreground.
 To do this, run

 ```
 docker-compose up